mento-protocol/mento-core/test/fork/README.md

 This is because in the end this whole inheritance structure collapses to a single ExchangeForkTest contract and we already know this.
-So we can introduce this magic `ctx` variable which gets you access to all assertions and actions (defined as public), and all of the public variables of `ExchangeForkTest`, meaning all loaded contracts the current exchange, etc.
+So we can introduce this magic `ctx` variable which gets you access to all assertions and actions (defined as public), and all of the public variables of `ExchangeForkTest`, meaning all loaded contracts, the current exchange, etc.